4 Steps to More Engaging Internal Newsletters

 Add a button linking back to an active discussion in your intranet.
 Encourage your recipients to join in.

 Allow employees to express their opinions using anonymous feedback forms.

 Time to Send

 Good timing when sending out your internal emails, can significantly improve your CTR (click-through-rate) and engagement rate.
 Since the best time to send out emails can vary from company to company, there isn’t much to say here except – keep an eye on your analytics tab.
 It can provide some useful insights regarding the best time of the month, week and even day, to send out your emails.

 Being able to analyze the information displayed in your analytics tab can be a huge advantage when it comes to creating engaging internal emails.
 The analytics allow you to see what devices are used to open your emails, the links that recipients click on and much more.
 By analyzing the data, you can understand what parts of your internal emails need to be changed.

 Hopefully, this article helped you figure out what you could improve when it comes to building your company’s internal emails.
 We would love to hear from you, so make sure you let us know what aspects of internal communication you would like us to look into in future blogs.
-You can reach us by commenting below or via Twitter @EnovaPoint.
+You can reach via Twitter @EnovaPoint.